2001 Fed Cup World Group play-offs

-The World Group Play-offs were the qualifiers for the highest level of competition in the 2001 Fed Cup and the 2002 Fed Cup.
+The World Group play-offs were the qualifiers for the highest level of competition in the 2001 Fed Cup and the 2002 Fed Cup.

 First round

-The first round involved the winners of Zonal Competition from last year (Argentina, Hungary, Japan) being randomly drawn against five teams from the 2000 World Group pools; with the winners were guaranteed a spot in the World Group next year.
+The first round involved the winners of Zonal Competition from last year (Argentina, Hungary, Japan) being randomly drawn against five teams from the 2000 World Group pools.
+The winners were guaranteed a spot in the World Group next year.